joaopromana/2D_Reac_Diff_FDM/README.md

 where $`D_u=0.05`$ and $`D_v=1.0`$ are the effective diffusivity constants whereas the reaction constants are given by $`k=5.0`$, $`a=0.1305`$ and $`b=0.7695`$.
 A small non-uniform pseudo-random perturbation $`r(x,y)`$ is introduced in the initial concentration of the activator.

 A doubly-uniform grid is presented with $`N_x=N_y=100`$.
 The problem is discretized in space with the Finite Difference Method.
 Two different methods are used for the time integration scheme: the Forward-Euler (FE) method and the Backward-Euler (BE) method.
 The stability condition for the explicit FE method is investigated by considering a simpler linear problem, from which a suitable time step for the original problem is selected.
+For the FE method, a time step $`\Delta t=2\times10^{-4}`$ is selected whereas $`\Delta t=0.5`$ is chosen for the BENR scheme.
 The last method is combined with the Newton-Raphson (NR) scheme as the non-linear solver algorithm, thus it is designated as the BENR scheme.
 The NR algorithm is given by the following expression:

 ```math
 \begin{equation}